thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/AddingDependencies.md

 # Adding dependencies to a Codira package

-Use other swift packages, system libraries, or binary dependencies in your package.
+Use other codira packages, system libraries, or binary dependencies in your package.

 ## Overview